-Top 5 2nd Quarter Trades of LA - GuruFocus.com
+Top 5 2nd Quarter Trades of La - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-LAKE STREET ADVISORS GROUP, LLC reduced their investment in ARCA:XLE by 77,038 shares.
-The trade had a 0.27% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $68.71.
+Larson Financial Group LLC reduced their investment in ARCA:IWF by 11,795 shares.
+The trade had a 0.57% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $272.69.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, The Energy Select Sector SPDR Fund has a price-earnings ratio of 14.07 and a price-book ratio of 2.24.
+In terms of valuation, iShares Russell 1000 Growth ETF has a price-earnings ratio of 25.07 and a price-book ratio of 8.81.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.